A-Croshaw/cosbranok/README.md

 ## _2 - The Navigation Bar_

-    * The Navigation bar is situated below a header that has a black background and white text and these are placed at the top of the page acroos all of the sites pages.
+    * There is a header that has a black background and white text.
+    * the navigation bar is placed at the top of the site pages.
     * The navigation bar remains in the same place across all screen sizes.
     * There is a logo placed on the left and right ends of the navigation bar.
     * there is a hover over feature that changes the text colour to red over 4 seconds.
     * Finally, there is a red line that indicate the current page the user is veiwing.

-The backgound colour is `#0969DA` to keep in line with the suttle colours that are through out.
+The backgound colour is (`#fcf377ad`) to keep in line with the suttle colours that are through out.

 ![Navigation Bar](documents/readme-images/navigation.png)

 ## _3 - The Footer_